 Medicines

-Potassium chloride for potassium depletion
+Potassium chloride for low potassium levels

 This leaflet is for parents and carers about how to use this medicine in children.
 Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
 Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.